nyholku/purejavahidapi/README.md

 However some device which are not really Human Interface Devices in the original intent of the USB HID standard nevertheless represent themselves as HID devices.
 Devices like ThinkGeek  USB Rocket Launcher or  Oregon Scientific WMR100 weather stations to name two.

-It is spefifically for accessing these types of devices that PureJavaHidApi is aimed for.
+It is spefifically for accessing these types of devices that PureJavaHidApi is aimed ford.

 Now why do they represent represent themselves as HID devices?